acollign/netrunner-wiki/Jinteki.net-Guide.md

 * Be sure to delete the deck summary added by most sites, as this will confuse the deck builder

 ## Gameplay
 Jinteki.net gameplay is quite intuitive.
 Generally clicking on a card will do what you want it to do or give you the options you need.
 If something doesn’t work or you make a mistake, just adjust resources (credits, clicks, etc.) appropriately and fix the game state.
 Most actions that can’t be accomplished by clicking on a card can be done by dragging the card image to the appropriate area.
 If you find a situation that doesn’t fit within the game engine, explain it to your opponent in chat and track it that way.
+### Server Restarts
+The game server periodically gets restarted to deploy code for new features or bug fixes.
+If you find erratic behavior or features not working as they normally do, make sure to do a forced refresh of the site (Ctrl-F5 in your browser) to retrieve the latest client-side code.
 ### Gameplay Limitations
 While the system is fairly mature, it is still in development and some kinds of effects aren't yet supported.
 Using cards that rely on them can be difficult, require manual adjustments, and/or some understanding on the part of your opponent.
 Examples include:

 * **Manipulation of ice position/arrangement:** Escher, Tenma Line, Sunset, Midori